-25 While our infrastructure is, in many instances, fragile and vulnerable, some of it is also historic.
-For the 26 historic preservation community, several issues are at stake when considering historic infrastructure: 27 much of the infrastructure that is being evaluated at this point for health and safety purposes may well 28 be historically significant and eligible for historic registers.
-Examples include bridges, water supplies, 29 dams, as well as irrigation systems some of which date to back to the 20th century if not earlier.
+While our infrastructure is, in many instances, fragile and vulnerable, some of it is also historic.
+For the historic preservation community, several issues are at stake when considering historic infrastructure: much of the infrastructure that is being evaluated at this point for health and safety purposes may well be historically significant and eligible for historic registers.
+Examples include bridges, power grids, and dams, as well as irrigation systems, some of which date back to the early 20th century if not before.

-The other issue is that new or replacement facilities may affect archaeological resources, TCPs and cultural landscapes.
-An important example of this point are federal court decisions as late as 2018 that resulted in the obligation of State of Washington agencies to remove hundreds of culverts to provide for passage of anadromous species to more than 1,000 miles of fish spawning habitat.
+The other issue is that new or replacement facilities may affect archaeological resources, TCPs, and cultural landscapes.
+Important examples of this point are federal court decisions from as recent as 2018 that resulted in the obligation of Washington state agencies to remove hundreds of culverts to provide for passage of anadromous species to more than 1,000 miles of fish spawning habitat.
 While a major victory for Tribal treaty rights and for restoring endangered fish runs, replacing culverts will likely disturb archaeological sites and could affect historic built environment resources.

-Implementation of the state historic preservation plan comes at a critical juncture in the state's public works history.
-The challenge for the historic preservation community will be working to preserve and protect significant cultural resources while balancing other economic and community priorities such as economic recovery; public health and safety; and natural resource protection.
+Implementation of the Plan comes at a critical juncture in the state's public works history.
+The challenge for the historic preservation community will be working to preserve and protect significant cultural resources while balancing other economic and community priorities, such as economic recovery, public health and safety, and natural resource protection.